CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Experiments

-\textbf{ {Visualizations}} To further validate our intuition, we visualize the change of the intra- and inter-class distances in Fig.~\ref{fig:analysis} (a): intra-class distance only (green line), TENT~\cite{tent} (red line), and CAFA (blue line).
-As shown in Fig.~\ref{fig:analysis} (a), only reducing the intra-class distance also decreases the inter-class distance, which harms the class-discriminability.
-In case of TENT~\cite{tent}, we observe that the intra-class distance does not decrease.
+\textbf{Visualizations} To further validate our intuition, we visualize the change of the intra- and inter-class distances in Fig.~\ref{fig:analysis} (a): intra-class distance only (green line), TENT~\cite{tent} (red line), and CAFA (blue line).
+As shown in Fig.~\ref{fig:analysis} (a), reducing the intra-class distance alone also decreases the inter-class distance, which harms the class-discriminability.
+In the case of TENT~\cite{tent}, we observe that the intra-class distance does not decrease.
 On the other hand, CAFA desirably reduces the intra-class distance while enlarging the inter-class distance.
 Such improved class-discriminability is also shown in the t-SNE visualization in Fig.~\ref{fig:analysis} (d).
-Unlike other methods (Fig.~\ref{fig:analysis} (b) and (c)), ours shows well-separated representation space in a class-wise manner.
+Ours shows more well-separated representation space in a class-wise manner compared to other methods (Fig.~\ref{fig:analysis} (b) and (c)).